Mckinsey BTO: 5 Aspects You Need to Know

 Generally, it is consulting, but a more tech-related position.

-The Business Technology Office (BTO) provides advice and solve business problems for organisations to improve their overall performance in technology, covering strategy, governance, operation, organisation, finance, and marketing.
+The Business Technology Office (BTO) provides advice and solve business problems for organizations to improve their overall performance in technology, covering strategy, governance, operation, organisation, finance, and marketing.
 The practice focuses on risk and is future-oriented.
 For example, a BTO will do such work as modernising IT infrastructure, migrating into the cloud, implementing new cybersecurity procedures, or digitally transforming the business.
 In other words, this practice in McKinsey helps clients use technology for making fundamental business changes.

 Requirements